sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 -----------------------------------------------------------------------------------------------

-- Flexible build infrastructure for creating custom images from a large set of pre-provisioned packages via .SPEC files.
+- Flexible build infrastructure for creating custom images from a large set of pre-provisioned packages via .spec files.
 - Support for multiple image formats for use on bare metal systems, virtual machines and containers (ISO, VHD, VHDX, RAW).
 - Supporting UKI (Unified Kernel Image) format with or without second stage bootloaders